-Kate practices in child law matters and Family Law Act 1996 proceedings.
+Kate practises in child law matters and Family Law Act 1996 proceedings.

-Kate is regularly instructed by local authorities at all stages of public law proceedings, including final hearings and fact-finding hearings involving non-accidental injuries.
+Kate is regularly instructed on behalf of local authorities, parents and children at all stages of public law proceedings, including final hearings, fact-finding hearings and appeals.
+Kate also has experience of acting for local authorities in fact-finding hearings regarding non-accidental injuries.

-Kate has experience of drafting detailed threshold documents and schedules of findings.
+Kate has experience of drafting case summaries, detailed threshold documents, skeleton arguments and schedules of findings.

-A Local Authority v W (2018): Kate appeared for the Local Authority in a case concerning a non-accidental injury to a child.
+A Local Authority v W (2018): Represented the Local Authority in a case concerning a non-accidental injury to a child.
 Kate pursued findings despite significant opposition from all of the other parties.
 All of the findings Kate pursued were made.

 Kate regularly acts for parents in disputes over contact and residence.
-Kate has experience of making applications for specific issue orders (e.g. to change a child’s surname) and prohibited steps orders.
+Kate has experience of acting in applications for child arrangements orders, specific issue orders (e.g. to change a child’s surname) and prohibited steps orders.

 Kate is particularly passionate about resolving disputes and attempting to agree practical arrangements that are workable for the parties going forwards.

-M v D (2018): Kate appeared in the High Court to represent a father in a dispute between the parents regarding whether the child should receive medical treatment.
+M v D (2018): Appeared in the High Court to represent a father in a dispute between the parents regarding whether the child should receive medical treatment.

-M v T (2018): Kate appeared on behalf of a father seeking parental responsibility for and contact with his child.
-Within these proceedings, Kate successfully argued that a specific issue order should be made to change the child’s surname.
+M v T (2018): Appeared on behalf of a father seeking parental responsibility for and contact with his child.
+Kate obtained the orders sought.
+Within these proceedings, Kate also successfully argued that a specific issue order should be made to change to the child’s surname.